-During my career in the IT industry I have had the opportunity to perform many roles: software developer, analyst, architect, trainer, consultant, team manager, product manager, project manager.
-I worked in both Polish and international teams for clients from industry, telecom, banking and public administration.
+During my career in the IT industry I was a software developer, analyst, architect, trainer, consultant, team manager, product manager, project manager.
+I worked in both Polish and international teams for clients from industry, telecoms, banking and public administration.

 I participated in projects that were both very short and planned for years.